lead education

 Contractors, landlords, and workers disturbing a painted surface in a pre-1978 home or child occupied facility…

-Avoid the possibility of a $37,500 fine AND receive a national certification from the comforts of your home!
+Avoid the possibility of over a $40,000 fine AND receive a national certification from the comforts of your home!

 Cornell Cooperative Extension Albany County offers FREE EPA Certified Renovator trainings.
 See training dates below.